 Mindfulness in plain English, is simply the act of being fully aware of the present moment.
 It’s the antonym of mindlessness, which is our state when we do things on autopilot– we’ve all experienced this when we find ourselves at our destination and don’t remember driving there.

-People often get confused and think that mindfulness is the practice that helps us cultivate mindfulness, but it’s not.
+People often get confused and think that mindfulness is the practice that helps us cultivate mindfulness, like meditation or yoga, but this is one of the mindfulness myths.
 We do mindfulness practices like meditation and yoga to help make a mindful state our natural state of being.

 Mindfulness Ancient Eastern Roots